bbauska/W3Cx-5of5/README.md

 games!).

 Finally, once the sound is decoded, the onload callback is executed.
-In other words, the function after onload: will be executed (at *lines 10-12*).
+In other words, the function after onload: will be executed (at <i>lines 10-12</i>).
 In this callback, we enable the button because the sound is ready to be played.

 The playSound function can only be called when the button is enabled (when the sound sample has been loaded and decoded).
-In order to play a sound loaded by Howler.JS, we just call the play() method (*line18*).
+In order to play a sound loaded by Howler.JS, we just call the play() method (<i>line18</i>).

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-5-3">3.5.3 Adding music and sound effects</h3>